 While it might be fun to occasionally escape reality with a fiction book, the majority of successful entrepreneurs focus their reading on personal development books or books that educate, as opposed to entertain.

-Successful entrepreneur and motivational speaker, Jim Rohn, was told by his mentor Earl Shoaff:'If you want to be wealthy and happy, learn to work harder on yourself than you do on your job.'
-Click To Tweet
+Successful entrepreneur and motivational speaker, Jim Rohn, was told by his mentor Earl Shoaff:

 I started this habit of devoting 2% of my day to reading personal development books about a year ago now, and it’s now become a regular part of my daily routine.
-If you’re interested committing yourself to reading, I’ve compiled a list of what I believe are some of the best books to read on personal development.
+If you’re interested committing yourself to reading, I’ve compiled a list of what I believe are some of the best personal development books to read.

 Audiobooks – Yay or Nay?